Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 KDE stores its keyboard configurations in a file called kxkbrc.
 This text file is located in the config folder of the user and can be read using kreadconfig6 and written to using kwriteconfig6.
 These are tools provided by KDE to modify settings @kdeconfig.
-Unfortunately there is no rust crate that provides bindings to these tools, so the plugin would have to use the Command
+Unfortunately there is no Rust crate that provides bindings to these tools, so the plugin would have to use the Command

-There was also a dbus interface that could be used to fetch keyboard layouts, but there was no way to set them.
+There was also a DBus interface that could be used to fetch keyboard layouts, but there was no way to set them.

 #subsubsection("Keyboard Limit")